IABTechLab/uid2docs/api/v2/guides/operator-guide-aws-marketplace.md

 Here's what you need to know about upgrading:

-- Informantion on the availability of versions is provided at [UID2 Operator on AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-wdbccsarov5la).
+- Information on the availability of new versions is provided at [UID2 Operator on AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-wdbccsarov5la).
 - To upgrade your UID2 Operators, create a new CloudFormation stack.
 For details, see [Deployment](#deployment).

 >TIP: For a smooth transition, create the new stack first.
 After the new stack is bootstrapped and ready to serve, delete the old stack.